The3DP/QuoteData.github.io/README.md

 ##### Daily quote for July 2nd, 2026 (*Rick Warren*):
 > ⍞ **"You were made by God and for
-> God. until you understand that,
+> God.
+Until you understand that,
 > life will never make sense."**

 ##### Daily quote for July 1st, 2026 (*C. S. Lewis*):